-The application deadline for Fall 2016/Winter 2017 is Tuesday, May 31, 2016.
+The application deadline for Fall 2017/Winter 2018 is Wednesday, May 31, 2017.
 Applications must be sumbitted by 4 p.m. to the San Diego Zoo Education Office.

 Download application here.

 Join us online as Zoo InternQuest reports their discoveries while exploring the world of specialized careers in wildlife conservation at the San Diego Zoo, San Diego Zoo Safari Park, and the San Diego Zoo Institute for Conservation Research.
 Read about the interns' adventures on the Zoo InternQuest Blog.

 Zoo InternQuest is a program providing San Diego high school juniors and seniors interested in pursuing careers in the life sciences (biology, zoology, human or veterinary medicine, wildlife management, botany, etc.) the opportunity to learn from our experts.
 Students learn about conservation, pathology, genetics, veterinary medicine, animal behavior, reproductive physiology, ecology, horticulture, and more by visiting the areas where experts in these fields spend their days.
 Each session, interns visit a variety of professionals at the different San Diego Zoo locations.
 During their seven-week internship, participants meet at the Zoo, Safari Park, or the Institute for Conservation Research three days a week (Tuesdays, Wednesdays, and Thursdays), from 2:45 to 5:15 p.m.
 Wednesdays and Thursdays are spent meeting with Zoo professionals.